 - Tuition and Fees: UNT offers two tuition plans, each with the option to pay in installments.
 You also may be eligible for an exemption or waiver available for veterans and their dependents.

-Tuition costs are a big part of planning for college – and a big concern.
+Tuition costs are a big part of planning for college.
 UNT offers you an innovative solution to rising college costs with the Eagle Express plan.
 Eagle Express is more than a tuition plan, it’s a plan for success.

-- UNT’s Eagle Express plan locks in your total academic costs for four years.
+- UNT’s Eagle Express plan locks in total academic costs for four years.

 - It pays to graduate on time.
-Save up to $3,000 in your last 15 hours (typically your last semester) by graduating in four years, and if you qualify for the statewide on-time $1,000 tuition rebate, you’ll save $4,000.
+Your student can save up to $3,000 in their last 15 hours (typically the last semester) by graduating in four years, and if your student qualifies for the statewide on-time $1,000 tuition rebate, the savings total $4,000.

-- You’ll save time and money by knowing your academic costs up front, graduating on time and earning a full-time salary sooner.
+- Your student will save time and money by knowing academic costs up front, graduating on time and earning a full-time salary sooner.

 Applying for financial aid

-Your child may apply for scholarships funded by the university, specific academic departments, alumni and staff members.
+Your student may apply for scholarships funded by the university, specific academic departments, alumni and staff members.
 Merit-based, need-based and athletic-based scholarships are usually available.
-Some of UNT’s scholarship opportunities include:
+Examples include: